 “Rough one today, ay boys?” he said.

-He was dirty and disheveled, and smelled like black powder.
+He was dirty and disheveled and smelled like black powder.
 He reached out and handed them a fistful of musket rounds before disappearing — but these weren’t the blanks they had been using for the movie.
-A later analysis revealed they were genuine Civil War-era bullets, and he wasn’t a movie extra.
+Later analysis revealed they were genuine Civil War-era bullets, and he wasn’t a movie extra.

 There are dozens of reports of full-bodied apparitions in the fields of Gettysburg.
-Visitors assume they’re reenactors only to turn around and find they’ve disappeared.
-These sights are usually accompanied by the sounds of war: cannons firing, horses galloping, men screaming.
+Visitors assume they’re reenactors, only to turn around and find they’ve disappeared.
+The sounds of war usually accompany these sights: cannons firing, horses galloping, and men screaming.